 Directly compare two objects with a measurable attribute in common to see which object has "more of" or "less of" the attribute and describe the difference.
-For example, directly compare the heights of two children and describe one child as taller/shorter.
+For example, directly compare the heights of two children and describe one child as taller/shorter

-Code Digital Student Experience Code Teacher Resources U15 Measurement and Data Analysis - Comparing Objects by Height U15 Directly Comparing Height U15 Measurement and Data Analysis - Comparing Objects by Capacity U15 Which Holds More?
+Code Digital Student Experience Code Teacher Resources U10 Measurement and Data Analysis - Comparing Objects by Length U10 Directly Comparing Length U10 Measurement and Data Analysis - Comparing Objects by Weight U10 Directly Comparing Weight U15 Measurement and Data Analysis - Comparing Objects by Height U15 Directly Comparing Height U15 Measurement and Data Analysis - Comparing Objects by Capacity U15 Which Holds More?
 Which Holds Less?